The story of the logo

 by Barry Pearce, Founder, BSIP.

 The creation of a logo for the project was initially problematic.
-Often projects use outlines of particular bowed stringed instruments.
+Often projects use outlines of particular bowed string instruments.
 These instruments however, tend to represent a given time period in a particular geographic region; the violin, Europe, 1500-present; the viola da gamba, Europe, 1475-c.1800.
-What I wanted to achieve was a logo that matched the project remit - something that represents the instruments of both Europe and Asia equally, and captures the essence of bowed stringed instruments.
+What I wanted to achieve was a logo that matched the project remit - something that represents the instruments of both Europe and Asia equally, and captures the essence of bowed string instruments.
 I mulled on this for months and various designs went nowhere and all seems unsatisfactory.
 So I stripped the ideas right back to the common element.
 A string and a bow.
 The concept of bowing is key to all of these instruments, both binding them together as well as completely shaping their sounds.
-When a bow is used to transfer energy into a string, an interesting motion is set up that is, as far as I am aware, unique to all bowed stringed instruments, and exists on all such instruments regardless of their origins.
+When a bow is used to transfer energy into a string, an interesting motion is set up that is, as far as I am aware, unique to all bowed string instruments, and exists on all such instruments regardless of their origins.
 This motion is known as Helmholtz motion.

 Illustration of Helmholtz motion by Knut Acoustics.

 Helmholtz motion is named after its discovery by Hermann von Helmholtz who published his findings in 1884.

 A rosined hair will grip the string and pull it.
 At some point tension overcomes friction and the string slips backwards.
 This repeated cycle of grip and slip creates the vibration.
 However, this vibration is not a clean symmetrical vibration that we consider of free strings such as those on plucked instruments.
 Instead, Helmholtz noticed that there is a kink that travels up and down the string.